Academy Awards 2020: 'Parasite' makes history, while acting awards follow the script

 Renee Zellweger, a 2004 supporting actress winner for "Cold Mountain," earned her first lead actress award for "Judy," a biography of Judy Garland near the end of her troubled life.

-Brad Pitt and Laura Dern claimed their first acting Oscars in the supporting races for "Once Upon a Time ... in Hollywood" and "Marriage Story."
+Brad Pitt and Laura Dern claimed their Oscars in the supporting races for "Once Upon a Time ... in Hollywood" and "Marriage Story."

-Although he won an Oscar as a producer for "12 Years a Slave," Pitt received his first as an actor for his supporting role in "Once Upon a Time ... in Hollywood."
-He injected an immediate note of politics into the ceremony, referring to President Trump's impeachment trial by noting that his 45-second speech was more time than the Senate had allocated for witnesses.
+Although he won an Oscar as a producer for "12 Years a Slave," Pitt received his first as an actor.
+He injected an immediate note of politics into the ceremony -- one of relatively few, overall -- referring to President Trump's impeachment trial by noting that his 45-second speech was more time than the Senate had allocated for witnesses.

 Dern was recognized for "Marriage Story," thanking her acting parents, Bruce Dern and Diane Ladd, in an emotional speech.